How to Fix Corrupted Hard Drive on a Mac: Best 5 Methods

 In some cases, your actual drive might not be the problem – it could be the peripherals used to connect it to the computer.
 If you’re using an external hard drive, you can try using another cable or plugging in your drive to another port on your Mac before proceeding with the other methods.

-Method 2: First Aid in Disk Utility
+Method 2: Use the First Aid Tool in Disk Utility

 Step 1.
 Launch Disk Utility by opening Finder > Applications > Utilities > Disk Utility.